Retirement Plans in Canada: Workplace & Personal Options, Tax Treatments, How to Maximize

 - CPP retirement pension/QPP retirement pension: These are earnings-based pension plans funded by mandatory payroll contributions made during your working years.

-- Old Age Security: This is a monthly payment available to individuals aged 65 and older, regardless of whether they have ever worked or are still working.
+- Old Age Security: This is a monthly payment for people aged 65 and older, whether or not they have worked before or are still working.

 - Guaranteed Income Supplement: An income-tested benefit for OAS recipients with low income.

-- The Allowance: This is a monthly benefit for individuals aged 60 to 64 with low income who have a spouse or common-law partner receiving the GIS.
+- The Allowance: This monthly benefit is for low-income individuals aged 60 to 64 who have a spouse or common-law partner receiving the GIS.

 Both the OAS pension and the CPP/QPP retirement pension are designed to protect against inflation, ensuring that the value of your benefits increases as the cost of living rises.
 However, not all employer pensions provide this same level of protection.
 To determine if your workplace pension is indexed, contact your pension administrator.